Summary

 What to Do With This Information

+If your sales operation is responding to leads in hours rather than seconds, the leads you are losing to that delay represent your most direct, addressable revenue opportunity.
+The fix is not motivating your team to work faster.
+It is changing the architecture of your outbound operation so that speed does not depend on human availability.
 AI outbound calling, deployed with proper compliance infrastructure and managed number health, gives every lead in your pipeline a qualified conversation within seconds of submission, at any hour, at any volume.

 Bigly’s first 25,000-call pilot proves this before you make any long-term commitment.
 Your AI infrastructure is set up, your numbers are registered and carrier-whitelisted, your TCPA compliance is verified, and your calls run.
 You see the answer rate, the qualification rate, and the conversion data before you decide on anything else.